Internet's Role in Career Building

 Don’t forget about resume keywords

-Applying for jobs online is closely connected with enriching your resume with relevant keywords.
+Applying for roles on the Internet is closely connected with enriching your resume with relevant keywords.
 All the digital resumes big companies get are run through the applicant tracking system which weeds out irrelevant applications.
 If you don’t get much feedback from prospective employer, the problem might be that your resume lacks relevant keywords.

 Want to master the basics of resume keywording?
 Check out how to use resume keywords effectively.

-Upon reading your resume, nearly 70% of prospective employers will look up for you online to understand the way you represent yourself online and evaluate your cultural fit.
+Upon reading your resume, nearly 70% of prospective employers will look up for you on the Internet to understand the way you represent yourself in the web and evaluate your cultural fit.
 That’s why, if you take your career seriously, you should get serious about your online presence as well.
 Luckily, the Internet offers you enormous number of opportunities for self-promotion, and you should only use them right.
-Strong and professional online image can be very helpful in advancing your career.
+Strong and pro online image can be very helpful in advancing your career.

 Creating a personal brand is beneficial not only for business owners and freelancer.
-Even if you are seeking a full-time employment in a corporation, having strong online presence will help you stand out from the midst of other applicants.
+Even if you are seeking a full-time employment in a corporation, having strong presence on the Internet will help you stand out from the midst of other applicants.
 Here are a few hints for you to get started:

 1. Define your value proposition